manuelbieh/react-book/ecosystem/routing.md

 }
 ```

-If the hook is called with a path that does not match with the current route, `null` will be returned from the function:
+If the Hook is called with a path that does not match with the current route, `null` will be returned from the function:

 ```jsx
 useRouteMatch('/orders/:orderid');